samuelbutton/printer/README.md

-# A repo for backtesting trading strategies.
+# Printer
+A system that helps the user to print money.